Having your car or vehicle broken into can be costly, timely and cause unnecessary distress. Here are a few basic tips on keeping your vehicle secure.

 “Fishing” is a tried and tested example of criminal ingenuity.
 The slightest of gaps between the window glass and door frame is all that is required for a criminal to open a door from the inside using a metal wire.
 Even on a hot day, always ensure your windows are fully secured.

-Its common for criminals to change number plates of a stolen vehicle immediately to avoid apprehension.
+It’s common for criminals to change the number plates of a stolen vehicle immediately to avoid apprehension.
 Installing number plate screws such as the below makes this much harder.

 4. Locking wheel nuts

 Used alloy wheels are valuable and costly to replace.
 If you have alloy wheels secure them with anti-theft wheel nuts such as the below.
-Be sure you purchase them for your vehicle
+Be sure to purchase them for your specific vehicle.

 5. Outside your vehicle